shawngraham/hist1900/docs/2.Assessment/Assessment.md

 Work accepted until midnight on the relevant dates.

-See the [[Personal Memex]] page for parameters and grading for the evaluations and the Final Journal.
+See the [[Personal Memex]] page for parameters and grading for the evaluations and the Final Journey.

 ## Engagement